22388o/arctica/README.md

       <h2>Arctica.
 A secure & private Bitcoin cold storage solution</h2>
       <p><b>WARNING: WE ARE CURRENTLY IN ALPHA TESTING, DO NOT USE ARCTICA FOR THE STORAGE OF FUNDS
        <br>this software overwrites external storage media and CDs without much warning, I advise you only run arctica on a dedicated machine, remove any extraneous external storage media, and only insert new/blank USB sticks or SD cards and CDs when prompted.</b> </p>
-      <p><b>Minimum Specs</b> (this advice may be deprecated with recent performance improvements): Extensive testing has shown that arctica does not perform well on very low end computers.
-This is due to the demanding nature of running the Operating System from the usb sticks or sd cards.
-The bare minimum specs which I have successfully tested are 6GB of RAM and a dual core AMD Ryzen 3 3200U.
-However, this made for an extremely frustratingly slow user experience and I highly recommend overshooting these minimum specs if at all possible.
-For example, a laptop with 16GB of RAM and a quad core i7-6700HQ @ 2.6GHz runs arctica extremely well.
-Additionally you need atleast a 1TB internal storage drive for the bitcoin blockchain.
-I recommend replacing the laptops internal storage drive with an aftermarket SSD drive to improve the initial sync speed significantly.
+      <p><b>Minimum Specs</b>I recommend replacing the laptop you intend to use as a full node's internal storage drive with an aftermarket 2 TB SSD drive to improve the initial sync speed significantly and provide plenty of node storage space for the immediate future.
+A bit of RAM helps, atleast 8 GB, the most performance intensive part will be your node's initial sync.
+Just about anything can be used as a signer, I've signed Bitcoin transactions with arctica on an old T400 Thinkpad.
+You could potentially sync the full node on such a machine with plenty of patience.
-      <p>The computer's internal storage should be flashed with a clean installation of the latest Ubuntu release prior to installing Arctica.</p>
+      <p>The primary full node computer's internal storage should be flashed with a clean installation of the latest Ubuntu release prior to installing Arctica.</p>
       <p>Arctica is essentially two seperate things...
       <ol>
         <li>Open Source Hardware wallets which the user builds firmware for in in real time while the arctica software runs. </li>
-        <li>An accompanying software desktop application that runs on top of bitcoin core and allows the user to easily navigate a preconfigured 2 of 7 and 5 of 7 timelocked bitcoin wallet.
+        <li>An accompanying software desktop application that runs on top of bitcoin core and allows the user to easily navigate a preconfigured 2 of 7 and 5 of 7 timelocked multisignature bitcoin wallet.
       </ol>
       <p>Arctica is a Free and Open Source wrapper script that installs bitcoin core and then walks the user through setup of a highly secure & private cold storage solution.
 The software is designed to make Bitcoin more difficult to lose, steal, or extort than any other asset.
 This protocol contains both a high security and a medium security area and is designed for storage of amounts in excess of $100,000.</p>
       <ul>